-Every parent can use a little downtime sans kids to unwind and relax at the end of the day––especially if you’ve spent the entire day inside with them!
+Every parent can use a little downtime sans kids to unwind and relax at the end of the day––especially if you’ve spent the entire day (or several months) inside with them!
 The easiest way?
-A binge-watch session of your new favorite show.
-In fact, a study conducted by Netflix found that nine out of ten moms feel that watching TV and movies alone is valuable “me-time,” so we found the shows you won’t be able to resist, even when you should be getting some shut-eye.
-From sci-fi to a political thriller, there’s something for everyone.
-Scroll down to see the list.
+A Netflix binge session of your new favorite show.
+In fact, a study conducted by Netflix found that nine out of ten moms feel that watching TV and movies alone is valuable “me-time,” so we found the best shows on Netflix to binge watch.
+From silly comedy to political thrillers, there’s something for everyone.
+Pop that popcorn and scroll down to see the list.

 If you enjoy a good sci-fi-series with plenty of twists and turns, then this is the show for you.
 This anthology series takes a chilling look at the future and the impact of technology on our lives.

-This suspenseful political thriller is a British import that sets a war veteran as the guardian to a politician with a questionable agenda, but is he really protecting her or is there something else afoot?
+This suspenseful political thriller is a British import that sets a war veteran as the guardian to a politician with a questionable agenda.
+Is he protecting her or, is there something else afoot?
 You'll be pulled into the surprising twists instantly.